 Natural Anchor Text Distribution Formula

 We have noticed that one of the most common (and extremely harmful) SEO mistakes many people make is ignoring natural anchor text distribution formula.
-Our own research, as well as SEOmoz’s research, has shown that people who follow the anchor text distribution formula (shown below) have successfully got in the Top 10 on Google and were progressing in the SERPs even after the Penguin update.
+Our research, as well as SEOmoz’s one, has shown that people who followed the anchor text distribution formula (shown below) have successfully got in the Top 10 on Google and were progressing in the SERPs even after the last Penguin update.

-Others who ignored this rule failed to get high rankings.
-Google is constantly working on improving its algorithms and, at the end of March 2012, Google launched the critical Penguin update.
-After this update, a great number of websites throughout the entire Internet lost their rankings.
-The most important reason why rankings dropped after this update was unnatural keyword (anchor text) distribution in the backlinks.
+And those who ignored this rule failed to get high rankings.
+Google is constantly working on improving its algorithms.
+And after the latest update, a great number of websites throughout the Internet lost their rankings.
+The most important reason why rankings dropped after this update was an unnatural keyword (anchor text) distribution in the backlinks.

-We have conducted deep research, trying to find out what was the most natural keyword distribution formula that SEOs must follow to have high rankings on Google (learn more our SEO reports to know about SEO as much as possible) We took websites with high and low rankings on Google and compared their anchor text distribution.
+We have conducted a deep research, trying to find out what was the most natural keyword distribution formula that SEOs must follow to have high rankings on Google (check out our SEO reports to find out more about SEO).
+We selected websites with high and low rankings on Google and compared their anchor text distribution.
 The results of the research have clearly shown that websites with high rankings had the following keyword distribution:

-Natural Anchor Text Distribution Formula after Google Penguin Update
+Natural Anchor Text Distribution Formula after the Last Google Penguin Update

 Download these sample reports with natural and unnatural anchor text distribution backlink profiles (none of these sites has any connection to LinksManagement or our customers).
 When you download and unzip this file, you’ll see 2 folders: